"V" Is for Vagina: Release

 The album was preceded by a non-album, retail-only single called "Cuntry Boner", released on October 2, 2007.
 Released a week later was an iTunes-only four track EP titled Don't Shoot the Messenger, with tracks previously released only on soundtracks.

 On October 30, 2007, a second single, and first actual radio single from the album, "Queen B." was posted into a flash audio player on the official website, along with selected tracks by Keenan projects.
 On October 1, 2007, the video was posted on the Puscifer YouTube channel.
 The video features several fully CGI Maynards as pawns in a chess game between two women.
 The album debuted at number 25 on the Billboard 200, selling about 27,000 copies in its first week.
 On October 7, 2007, "Trekka (Sean Beaven Mix)" was published on Puscifer.com.
 And on October 25, 2007, the entire album was put up for listening.

 On October 17, 2008, an official music video for the song Momma Sed was released online via the official Puscifer YouTube channel.

 The vinyl edition of "V" is for Vagina was re-released in August 2016.

-Remix album
+Remix albums

 On April 28, 2008, a remix album with versions of tracks from "V" Is for Vagina was released, entitled "V" Is for Viagra.
 The Remixes.

+In 2022 another remix titled "V" is for Versatile released.